PFGimenez/PFGimenez.github.io/_teaching/cs-secuweb.md

 location: "Rennes, France"
 ---

-I am the coordinator of this module.
+I was the coordinator of this module in 2022-2024.
 Besides, I teach the Flash backend framework.